-I am an associate professor of political science at Skidmore College, nonresident senior fellow at the Atlantic Council’s South Asia Center, and associate at Harvard University’s Davis Center.
+I am an associate professor of political science at Skidmore College and Wilson China Fellow at the Woodrow Wilson International Center for Scholars, Kissinger Institute on China and the United States.
+I am also a new voice at the Andrew W. Marshall Foundation, nonresident senior fellow at the Atlantic Council’s South Asia Center, and associate at Harvard University’s Davis Center.

 I received my B.A. in International Relations from Wellesley College, M.A. in Regional Studies from Harvard University, and M.A. and Ph.D. in Political Science from Brown University.
 I have also worked as a journalist in Moscow, Russia.

 - Technology and unconventional conflict, e.g. biotechnology, proxy

 - South Asian security, e.g. Kashmir conflict, Afghanistan, great power competition

 - Ideas and leadership